Some say citations are no longer important and others say they’re the most important thing since sliced bread.

 Neither one is correct.

-Citations are still an essential piece of the puzzle to get a better ranking in the place that does matter.
+Citations are still an essential piece of the puzzle to get a better ranking in the places that do matter.
 It’s true that most business directories are essentially useless for getting direct business.
 That’s not the goal, though.

 The goal with business directories (and more specific citations) is to help boost your business listings in the places where customers will find you.
 That is typically Google.